The Best Movies On Netflix And Hulu To Give You A Boost

 Alan Partridge

 This feel-good story is paired with plenty of crudity and wit, and it is one of the funniest movies on Netflix.
 Steve Coogan (Tropic Thunder) plays Alan Partridge, a self-absorbed DJ.
-His radio station is taken over by a new company which leads to a former employee holding everyone hostage.
+His radio station is taken over by a new company, which leads to a former employee holding everyone hostage.
 This outrageous comedy is likely to have you feeling refreshed by the end of the film and motivated to reach your goals.

 Phenomenon